 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Located at the north end of Union Square Park, there are three sections across 15,000 sq ft perfect for all ages.
 Evan especially loved the abundance of areas to climb and steep slides.

 Union Square Greenmarket

 It began with just a few farmers in 1976 and now has up to 140 during peak season selling everything from fresh fruits and vegetables to baked goods, flowers, meats, cheese, jams, and other products.

 Books of Wonder

 Books of Wonder was another incredible find.
-On 18 W 18th Street, Books of Wonder stocks the newest children’s titles along with classics and a collection of rare collectibles.
+They stock the newest children’s titles along with classics and a collection of rare collectibles.

 The store hosts weekly storytimes and other events featuring authors and artists.

 We made a quick stop by Breads Bakery at 18 East 16th Street before going on the subway to head back to the hotel and I am so glad we did.

 There is also a kiosk at Bryant Park and another location at Lincoln Center.